 So, you’re looking to make friends in London, are you?
 Well, in most cities, you would simply go out and start talking to people.
 Get to know your neighbors or talk to the local grocery store.
 That’s all fine and good on paper, but it can be so much harder than that in reality.
 Hitting things off with strangers can be a bit daunting.
 At least for adults.
 To rent a flat london, contact us today!

 Now kids.
 Well, they are their own little animals all unto themselves.
-They have no qualms about becoming best of friends for two hours at the park and then never see each other again.
+They have no qualms about becoming best friends for two hours at the park and then never see each other again.
 All it takes is a common understanding of the Marvel Universe or Star Wars Universe and their gold.
 I truly envy them for that.
 Because if I tried to talk about how Thor lost his eye or what makes Black Widow and the Hulk tick, I’d likely be locked up in the looney bin.

-These lines of communication between adults can grow even more complicated by the simple fact that in London so many cultures are intermingling.
-While there are many people who are truly making the effort to be nice and to connect with another, in London, what you say matters almost as much as how you say it.
+These lines of communication between adults can grow even more complicated by the simple fact that in London, so many cultures are intermingling.
+While there are many people who are truly making the effort to be nice and to connect with one another, in London, what you say matters almost as much as how you say it.

 List of No-Nos

 So, before we can discuss honing your skills at communicating, we’ll need to discuss something of vital importance.
-Let’s go over the the absolutely-under-no-circumstances-should-you-ever-talk-about-these-topics topics so you don’t put your best foot forward and end up tasting shoe leather by inserting your foot into your mouth.
+Let’s go over the absolutely-under-no-circumstances-should-you-ever-talk-about-these-topics topics so you don’t put your best foot forward and end up tasting shoe leather by inserting your foot into your mouth.